it-dept-cis/Essential-Guide-to-Election-Security/docs/source/ei_primer/ems.rst

 * Difficulty associated with finding, and rolling back, improper changes found after the fact, and
 * Infrastructure- and process-related issues associated with backup and auditing.

-Significant consequences may result from successful attacks on an EMS.
-These potential consequences include the inability to properly control election processes and systems or, depending on the functions of the EMS, incorrect assignment of ballots to their respective precincts or other errors.
+The consequences of a successful attack in an EMS are significant.
+These include the inability to properly control election processes and systems or, depending on the functions of the EMS, incorrect assignment of ballots to their respective precincts or other errors.
 Furthermore, successful manipulation of an EMS could result in cascading effects on other devices that are programmed from the EMS, potentially including voting machines and vote tabulation.

 To help manage these risks, most election offices do not have network connections to their EMS, and rarely have internet connections.
 Instead, they keep the EMS isolated as a standalone machine or on a separate network that has no internet connection and is solely dedicated to the functioning of the EMS.
 Data transfers to and from the EMS are conducted with removable media only.
 This is an indirect connection and presents a particular set of risks to mitigate.